Shively, California

-Shively (formerly Shiveley, Bluff Prairie, and Paradise) is an unincorporated community in Humboldt County, California.
+Shively (formerly Shiveley, Bluff Prairie, and Paradise) is an unincorporated community in Humboldt County, California, United States.
 It is located 2.25 mi north-northwest of Redcrest, at an elevation of 144 feet (44 m), on the right bank of the Eel River.

 A post office operated at Shively from 1906 to 1965.

 Like neighboring Pepperwood, Shively was once a center for farm produce including corn, cucumbers, and tomatoes.
-Also like Pepperwood, it was mostly destroyed in the Christmas flood of 1964.
+Also in common with Pepperwood, it was mostly destroyed in the Christmas flood of 1964.
 A few farms and residences remain today.